open-policy-agent/gatekeeper/README.md

 ### deny rule

-Each violation of policy is a `deny` rule.
+Each violation of a policy is a `deny` rule.
 So all we need to capture is all `deny` matches in order to validate.
 In the `policy` package any validation rule should be defined as special name called `deny`.
 In order to understand the basic idea lets consider a case where we want to create a rule which will block all API server requests i.e fail validation of all requests.
 The following models a that will always `deny` event

 ```go